Trump says he would support government taking stake in certain companies

 WASHINGTON (Reuters) - President Donald Trump on Thursday opened the door to a radical shift in the U.S. government’s relationship to private industry as the coronavirus outbreak upends the nation’s economy, saying he would back the government taking stakes in certain companies.

-Asked if he would support the federal government moving to take an equity stake in some companies, Trump said: “I do.
+Asked if he supported the federal government moving to take an equity stake in some companies, Trump said: “I do.
 I really do.”

 Trump, speaking at a news conference at the White House, added: “We will be helping the airline industry.
 We will be helping the cruise ship industry.
 We probably will be helping the hotel industry.”

-U.S. government investments in public companies are rare except in the case of bailouts to save ailing firms and jobs.
+The White House did not immediately respond when asked if purchasing shares in battered companies was really under consideration.
+The U.S. government rarely invests in public companies except in the case of bailouts to save ailing firms and jobs.

+The COVID-19 disease caused by the novel coronavirus, which originated in China late last year, has sickened more than 11,000 people in the United States and killed more than 180, upending American life as it shutters schools, restaurants and businesses across the country.

-Bailout requests related to the spread of coronavirus, in the form of direct grants, loans, loan guarantees and tax relief have topped $2 trillion, but companies rarely seek government ownership for fear they would lose control of their business.
+Bailout requests related to the spread of health crisis, in the form of direct grants, loans, loan guarantees and tax relief, have topped $2 trillion.
+Companies generally do not welcome government ownership for fear they would lose control of their business, however.

+Taking stakes in companies is not without precedent in times of crisis.

+The Bush and Obama administrations loaned the auto industry, including General Motors (GM.N) and Chrysler, which is now controlled by Italy’s Fiat (FCHA.MI), $80 billion to avoid the collapse of the industry that they felt would result in the loss of millions of U.S. jobs.

 Asked if a trillion dollar stimulus is enough, Trump said: “We will know about that later.
 We’ll see what happens.
 It depends how long, so much depend on what’s going on in this room, in terms of the medical.
 If we can stop it in its track the virus, it’s plenty.
 If we can’t, we’ll have to go back and talk.”